magma/magma/docs/readmes/proposals/p018_control_network_metrics.md

 ### Observability and Debug

+`kernsnoopd` will provide debug logs of collected counters for observability.
-The Prometheus metrics pipeline from `magmad` gateway service to the NMS UI is mature and well-tested.
-Appropriate `nosetests` will be included in the implementation of this proposal to support validation and debugging for collected network metrics.
+Appropriate `nosetests` will be included in the implementation to support validation and debugging.
+Additionally, `kernsnoopd` will also provide the `GetMetrics` gRPC methods to expose the Prometheus metrics.

+From the `GetMetrics` method of `kernsnoopd`, metrics enter `magmad` and follow the general [metrics pipeline](resources/ref_magma_metrics) which is mature and well-tested.

 ### Security & privacy